Saint-Maker/prayer-book-template/README.md

 2/4/23
 - Move in-depth coding standard breakdown into this readme

+2/12/13
+- update husky to test code coverage on commit (just checks the code coverage of the utils folder for now)
+- fix eslint linebreak system to work regardless of windows or linux

 Backlog
 - ensure that past habit data (when a habit is made) is not marked in red
 - figure out text truncation for habit titles
 - handle habit editing locally instead of in state
-- fix eslint linebreak system to work regardless of windows or linux
 - determine PR standards and create github PR template

 </p>